Motorcycle Rider Program

 “Motorcycle (& Automotiv – NC)”

 Select “Get Courses” at the bottom left hand side of page to view a list of available classes.
 The date and location of each class is located in the far right column.
-(INH) stands for North Haven Campus, which is where all classroom & on-cycle sessions meet.
+(INH) stands for North Haven Campus, which is where all classroom and on-cycle sessions meet.